 Deb’s experience includes event coordination, media and public relations, internal and external communications, crisis management, integrated marketing campaigns, brand management, website development, and community relations.
 After several years in corporate America, agencies and the nonprofit world, in 2002, she founded Wise Women Communications, LLC (WWC), an award-winning full-service public relations and marketing firm.

 In 2011, Deb was asked to be a guest on a program on Mile Hi Radio.
 Never being accused of being shy, she loved being a guest so much that she approached the station with having a program of her own.
-Initially focusing primarily on helping people learn the ins and outs of social media, Deb’s program now focuses on giving her listeners the tools they need to make their businesses successful.
+Initially focusing primarily on helping people learn the ins and outs of social media, The Business Power Hour® now focuses on giving her listeners the tools they need to make their businesses successful and is part of the C-Suite Network.

 Then, Deb was thrown a curveball in 2015.
 She went for her annual mammogram and got the dreaded “we need you to come back” call.
 Initially diagnosed with Stage 0 breast cancer, things changed when biopsies showed the cancer had spread and the diagnosis changed to Stage 4.
 Long story short, Deb suffered “catastrophic complications” from her first chemotherapy treatment.
 In 18 months, she spent over two months in the hospital and endured nine surgeries.
 The entire time, she continued to work and keep her sense of humor.